D up: Texas Tech clamps down in 63-44 win over Michigan

 OVERRATED

 With the game winding down, some in the Texas Tech crowd chanted "Overrated."
-Coach Chris Beard wanted none of that, and signaled to them to cut it out.
+Beard wanted none of that, and signaled to them to cut it out.